Options Flow Data API

 |---|---|---|

-| slug | string | Report slug from the listing endpoint response |
+| slug | string | Report slug from the listing endpoint response.
+Must be alphanumeric and hyphens only (max 200 characters) |

 Example Request